Sustainable Seafood Myths and Misconceptions Part 2

 Fish Farming Causes Environmental Degradation and Unhealthy Fish

-The Most Sustainable Catch Is in Specialty Stores
+The Most Sustainable Seafood Is in Specialty Stores

 People interested in environmentally sound purchasing practices should know the best places to purchase sustainable fish.
-Is it at a fishmonger’s, a specialty store or near the ocean?
+Is it at a fishmonger’s, a specialty store or near the ocean that participates in overfishing?
 A farmers’ market that includes seafood?
 Not necessarily.
 Startlingly enough, some of the largest food retailers in the U.S. have the best record in supplying sustainable seafood: Target, Safeway, Wegman’s and Whole Foods.
 Many Americans are close to at least one of these retailers.
 Sustainable seafood is no further than a drive away.

 The Catch Has to Be Fresh to Be Sustainable